Madrid | Top Food & Drank

 The venue is not so much a true market, as it is a collective of vendor booths.
 Each booth is represented by a different Tapas purveyor.
 This bustling destination is dope due to the variety of options available.
 In one trip you could sample fresh seafood, seared steak, paella, a fresh glass of vermouth, dessert cakes and much more.

 We went on a Thursday afternoon and the the place was packed.
-To me, it looked like the majority of the crowd was tourists (which we usually like to avoid), but the market had a great energy to it.
+To me, it looked like the majority of the crowd was fellow tourists (which we usually like to avoid), but the market had a great energy to it.
 Everyone was excited to sample as much as possible.

 If you end up going to Mercado, make sure to bring an appetite.
 You'll want to hit up at least 4 or 5 stops before leaving.
-The smart decision is to order a small dish from each booth, so you don't ass out too early.
+The smart decision is to order a small dish from each booth, so you don't tap out too early.
 Oh, and make sure you get 2 glasses of vermouth (one red, one white) to double fist as you bounce from spot to spot.
 This will make it hard to navigate through the crowd, but hey, at least you'll have 2 glasses of vermouth.

 Chocolateria San Gines